Bid Prices for Combat Utes and Other Support Vehicles

 SHAH ALAM: On September 24, the Procurement Division of the Defence Ministry published a tender for the supply and delivery of one hundred High Mobility Reconnaisance Vehicle (HRMV) for the Army.
 The HRMV is the official name for the combat buggies being sought to complement the scramblers in reconnaissance platoons of the infantry units.

 The HRMV are part of the 733 support vehicles sought by the Army and paid for by the 2024 budget.
 Anyhow 14 bidder had qualified for the tender with the highest bid pegged at RM134 million plus change.
 The highest bid is an outlier from the 13 other bids with the lowest bid at RM71.8 million.
-Two bids came in at RM76 million (same bidder with two companies) while six bids came exactly at RM72 million which suggests that it came from one bidder with six companies.
+Two bids came in at RM76 million while six bids came exactly at RM72 million each.

 Army chief Gen TS Hafizzudean Jantan (third right) taking a ride in Singapore Army MK II Light Strike Vehicle during his visit to the republic earlier this year.
 It is unlikely any one would have bid the vehicle for HRMV tender.
 Tentera Darat picture.